solana-foundation/developer-content/docs/core/pda.md

 - Solana programs can programmatically "sign" for PDAs that are derived using its program ID.

 - Deriving a PDA does not automatically create an on-chain account.

-An account must be explicitly created via a Solana program.
+- An account using a PDA as its address must be explicitly created through a dedicated instruction within a Solana program.

 ### Overview